Reading Time: 8 minutes

 - Would users complain when they see pages from this site?

-Keep these points in mind when creating content for and managing your website.
+Keep these SEO tips in mind when creating content for and managing your website.

 Is it a website that you would enjoy visiting?

 Of course, there are other SEO factors that come into play, but a first and foremost focus on creating and maintaining a “high quality” website, goes a long way.

 Next week we will share Part 2 of our Ten SEO Tips To Optimise Your Website.
 In the meantime, you can browse our other SEO-related articles here, or check out our Introduction to SEO Best Practices training workshop (in Adelaide) here.

 Don’t miss our next post!
 Subscribe to receive a monthly summary of new posts here.